With our member organizations, we serve the public interest by enhancing the relevance, reputation, and value of the

-Beginning with 63 founding members from 51 countries in 1977, IFAC's membership has grown to now include over 175 members and associates in more than 135 countries and jurisdictions worldwide.*
+Beginning with 63 founding members from 51 countries in 1977, IFAC's membership has grown to now include 180 members and associates in 135 countries and jurisdictions worldwide.*

 IFAC was founded on October 7, 1977, in Munich, Germany, at the 11th World Congress of Accountants to strengthen the global accountancy profession in the public interest by:

 - Developing high-quality international standards in auditing and assurance, public sector accounting, ethics, and education for professional accountants and supporting their adoption and use;

 - Facilitating collaboration and cooperation among its member bodies;

 - Collaborating and cooperating with other international organizations; and